maxim-saplin/prompt_injection_sample/README.md

 This repository contains a simple Streamlit-based web shop chat application that demonstrates prompt injection (jailbreak) scenarios in LLM-driven apps, and how to mitigate them using PostgreSQL row-level security (RLS).

+Two simple learnings:
+- Do not have full DB access in tools
+- Do not design the tools in a way when they can descide the scope of data visible (i.e. do not pass in user email as arg produced by LLM)
+- Use security-in-depth approacg relying on DB doing scoping of requests and refusing to deal with records not associated with user session

 ## Tech

 - **Streamlit** front-end for chat UI and login simulation